City of Brampton Logo

 Parked e-scooters should not block sidewalks and pedestrian pathways.
 For e-scooter providers particiating in the pilot project, designated parking locations for shared vehicles can be found in each operator’s app.
 Private and shared e-scooters may not be used on sidewalks but can be used on roads with a speed limit of 50 km/h or less, bicycle lanes, multi-use paths, and trails.

-Operators are responsible for informing and educating their customers on how to ride and park an e-Scooter properly and educate them on all requirements established by the program.
+Operators are responsible for informing and educating their customers on how to ride and park an e-scooter properly and educate them on all requirements established by the program.
 Improperly parked e-scooters should be directly reported to operators (contact information can be found below), who are responsible to respond in a satisfactory and timely manner to pedestrian obstructions and safety concerns as soon as possible.

 Contact